Chapter Forty One

 Why have death darts if we aren’t going to use guns?
 Good question.
 Beats me, I don’t have a philosophical justification.
 Practically speaking, the darts are virtually silent, plus, death is assured, unlike bullets, which are messy and unreliable.
 If we are going to take lives, may as well be efficient and tidy.

 She’s also working on a handy little surveillance tool, a reconstructed android phone that can list all the phones within a hundred feet that are powered up.
 It shows the phone number, and if it’s in use, the number called and its location anywhere in the world.
 Tap on either number, it records the conversation and we can hear it live.
 Reverse engineered conference calling.
 It also steals texts.
-The screen shows callers in concentric circles, so we can tell who is closest and who is farther away and their physical proximity to us.
-Our phone shows up in the center, callers are dots on the screen around us.
+The screen shows callers mapped in concentric circles, so we can tell who is closest and who is farther away and their physical proximity to us.
+Our phone shows up in the center, callers are dots on the screen around us overlaying a map of the area.
 Is that awesome or what?

 It required a battery modification, the test version chewed through the battery in minutes.
 Now the battery lasts fifteen, if it’s plugged into a power source, an outlet, computer or a car cigarette lighter, it goes forever.